List of The Office (American TV series) characters: Creed Bratton

 Creed Bratton (Creed Bratton) is the elderly, eccentric quality assurance representative for the Scranton branch with a shady past.
 He is usually seen participating in suspicious activities, such as stealing poker chips in "Casino Night" or implicitly hiding evidence of violent crimes throughout the series.
 Creed also has a poor memory, often forgetting his coworkers' names and even his own job responsibilities, and is prone to telling outlandish stories with little certainty as to their veracity.
 Despite his bizarre behavior, he is tolerated by his coworkers.
 It is revealed in season 5 that his real name is William Schneider, and that he took the identity of "Creed Bratton" from someone who stole from him (and is implied to have been killed).
 In season 7, he becomes the temporary acting manager after Dwight accidentally discharges a firearm in the office.
-He ultimately fakes his own death, before it is finally revealed he was a wanted criminal.
-In season 9, he is found living in a closet at the office.
-He briefly sings a song for his coworkers before he is arrested for his crimes.
+After the documentary airs, he fakes his own death, before it is finally revealed he was a wanted criminal.
+In the finale, he is found living in a closet at the office and he briefly sings a song for his coworkers before he is arrested for his crimes.

 Creed believes that his blog URL is www.creedthoughts.gov.www\creedthoughts, but his "blog" is actually a Word document with the title expressly chosen to look like a URL, set up by Ryan Howard, wanting to "protect the world from being exposed to Creed's brain".
 Describing the content of the blog, Ryan says, "Even for the Internet, it's pretty shocking."
 NBC provided the character with an actual blog on the show's website.

 Darryl Philbin

-Darryl Philbin (Craig Robinson) is the warehouse foreman, later being moved by Jo Bennett to work in Jim's office during the latter's short tenure as co-manager.
+Darryl Philbin (Craig Robinson) is the warehouse foreman, later being moved by Jo Bennett to work in Jim's office after the latter's short tenure as co-manager.
 Among the warehouse employees, Darryl has the most prominent presence in the show and is friendly with most of the office personnel, becoming close friends with Andy Bernard in later seasons.
 He has a laid-back demeanor in social situations but takes his job seriously, especially in regard to safety, which Michael often disregards to Darryl's chagrin.
 During the final season, he quits his job at Dunder Mifflin to work for Athlead, a sports company that Jim founds.
 He also has a daughter named Jada, who he mentions throughout the series and is first seen in "Classy Christmas".